ACADEMIC SCHOLARSHIPS

 Providing scholarships and academic awards furthers the Foundation’s goal to promote academic excellence and volunteerism.
 We proudly award brothers who show outstanding leadership, academic motivation and commitment to their chapters and communities.

-During the 2023 to 2024 fiscal year, thanks to the Donor-Scholar Initiative, as well as the Thomas Cowan Bell Chapter Challenge program, 310 individuals were recognized specifically by the Foundation with awards totaling $463,300.
+During the 2025 to 2026 fiscal year, thanks to the Donor-Scholar Initiative, as well as the Thomas Cowan Bell Chapter Challenge program, 364 individuals were recognized specifically by the Foundation with awards totaling $600,000 — a 28% increase from last year’s $467,500 in awards.

 For more information on Sigma Chi’s academic scholarships program contract Scholarship Administrator Heidi Holley via email or at 847-425-4470.